ublue-os/ublue-update/README.md

 # Universal Blue Update

-Small update program written in python intended for use in Universal Blue, bundles [`topgrade`](https://github.com/topgrade-rs/topgrade) configs
+Small update program written in python intended for use in Universal Blue, uses [`topgrade`](https://github.com/topgrade-rs/topgrade) for executing updates

 Includes systemd timers and services for auto update